Board of Trustees

 A.D.
 JenkinsPresident, Board of TrusteesDistrict 5Elected 2016, Term Ends 2022

 A.D.
-Jenkins, who was elected to the Irving ISD Board of Trustees in May 2016, is serving on the school board for the second time.
+Jenkins, who was elected to the Irving ISD Board of Trustees in May 2016, is serving on the school board for the third time.
 As a trustee from 2008 to 2011, Jenkins served on the policy review committee and personnel committee.

 For many years, Jenkins has been an active volunteer for the district and at a number of schools, including all of the district’s high schools.
 He was honored as a PTA Life Member and a recipient of the NAACP Service Award for his commitment to the community.
 As a strong advocate of Irving ISD’s athletic programs, Jenkins has provided support to Irving ISD coaches and players for numerous years.

 A native of Waterproof, La., Jenkins came to Irving in 1987 and graduated from DeVry University two years later with a bachelor’s degree in computer information systems.
 He currently works as a software engineer at Cima Solutions Group.

 He is the father of three boys – Tevyn, Cameron and Jared – all who have attended Irving ISD schools.
 Jenkins also has been a father figure to many more students over the years and is the CEO/Founder of the B.I.G.
 D.O.G.S.
 Youth Organization.
 He is married to wife Sherrie.

 Nell Anne HuntVice-President, Board of TrusteesDistrict 2Elected 2014, Term Ends 2020